Recovery Timeline

 - 48 hours Damaged nerve endings have started to re-grow and our sense of smell and taste are beginning to return to normal.
 Cessation anger and irritability peaks.

-- 72 hours Our body is 100% nicotine-free and over 90% of all nicotine metabolites (the chemicals it breaks down into) have been ionized or excreted via urine.
-Symptoms of withdrawal have peaked in intensity, including restlessness.
-The number of cue-induced crave episodes will peak for the "average" ex-user.
-Lung bronchial tubes leading to air sacs (alveoli) are beginning to relax in recovering smokers.
-Breathing is becoming easier and the lung's functional abilities are starting to increase.
+- 72 hours Our body is 100% nicotine-free and over 90% of all nicotine metabolites have been excreted via urine.
+Withdrawal symptoms have peaked.
+Lung bronchial tubes are beginning to relax and breathing is becoming easier.

-- 10 days The "average ex-user is down to encountering less than two crave episodes per day, each less than 3 minutes.
+- 10 days The average ex-user is down to encountering less than two crave episodes per day.

 - 2 weeks Blood circulation in our gums and teeth is now similar to that of a non-user.

-- 2 to 4 weeks Cessation related anger, anxiety, difficulty concentrating, impatience, insomnia, restlessness, and depression have ended.
-If still experiencing any of these symptoms get seen and evaluated by your physician.
+- 2 to 4 weeks Anger, anxiety, difficulty concentrating, impatience, insomnia, restlessness, and depression have ended (if not, consult your physician).

-- 3-4 weeks Brain acetylcholine receptor counts up-regulated in response to nicotine's presence have now down-regulated, and receptor binding has returned to levels seen in the brains of non-smokers.[3]
+- 3–4 weeks Brain acetylcholine receptor counts have down-regulated and receptor binding has returned to levels seen in non-smokers.[3]

-- 2 weeks to 3 months If an ex-smoker, heart attack risk has started to drop and lung function continues to improve.
+- 2 weeks to 3 months Heart attack risk has started to drop and lung function continues to improve.

-- 1 year If an ex-smoker, excess risk of coronary heart disease has dropped to less than half that of a smoker.
+- 1 year Excess risk of coronary heart disease drops to less than half that of a smoker.

-- 5 to 15 years If an ex-smoker, the risk of stroke has declined to that of a non-smoker.
+- 5 to 15 years Risk of stroke declines to that of a non-smoker.

-- 15 years Our risk of coronary heart disease is now that of a person who has never smoked.
+- 15 years Risk of coronary heart disease becomes similar to that of a person who never smoked.

 Arriving Home